Reviews for stays

 Our community relies on honesty and transparency.
 Because both guest and Host reviews are posted at the same time and can’t be edited afterwards, there’s no need to worry about the other person reading your review and changing their own as a result.
 Find out how to write an effective review.

 To read reviews you’ve written and received, go to Reviews from a web browser.
 You’ll also find private feedback that people have left for you there.

-If a reservation has more than one confirmed guest, the host's review is for the guest who made the reservation.
-This review will still appear on the profiles of all the reservation’s confirmed guests.
+If a reservation has more than one confirmed guest, the Host’s review is for the guest who made the reservation.
+This review will still appear on the profiles of all the other confirmed guests.

 Find out how reviews work for Airbnb.org stays.

 - How-to•GuestHow to become a SuperhostYou don’t need to apply to become a Superhost.
 If you meet the programme requirements on the quarterly assessment date, you'll qualify for S…